How Do You Avoid Double VAT on Etsy and Shopify POD?

 PrintDoors is a 100% free Print On Demand (POD) fulfillment partner with zero minimum order requirements, specializing in turning your custom designs into high-quality clothing, apparel, home decor, and gifts.
 Operating four state-of-the-art factories, PrintDoors manages the entire production lifecycle—from cutting and printing to sublimation, sewing, and packing.
 With seamless automated integration for Shopify and Etsy, you can focus entirely on selling while they handle the printing, packaging, and fast shipping directly to your global customers.
 Register today to effortlessly scale your e-commerce business with the magic of personalized printing!

-As a custom merchandise retailer, mixing up these two frameworks results in severe financial penalties and lost parcels at the border.
+Mixing up these frameworks results in severe financial penalties and lost parcels at the border.

 How Does Etsy Handle IOSS for International Shipments?

-Etsy operates as a deemed supplier, meaning it automatically calculates, collects, and remits EU VAT from buyers at the point of sale for orders under €150.
+Etsy operates as a deemed supplier, automatically calculating, collecting, and remitting EU VAT from buyers at checkout for orders under €150.
 To prevent double taxation, Etsy provides its marketplace IOSS number, which must be electronically attached to your print-on-demand fulfillment customs submission.

-When an EU customer buys a customized hoodie or phone case on Etsy, the marketplace automatically determines the destination country’s unique tax rate and adds it to the checkout invoice.
+When an EU customer buys a customized hoodie on Etsy, the marketplace determines the destination country’s tax rate and adds it to checkout.
 Etsy takes the money and hands it to the respective European tax office.
+However, the physical product leaves your production partner’s facility, not Etsy’s warehouse.

 Platform Type VAT Collection Responsibility Who Remits Tax to EU Authorities?